Addy-ad/general-coding/BlockIDMupdates/README.md

 ## Overview

 **ADDYad Block IDM Updates** is a PowerShell utility designed to prevent *Internet Download Manager (IDM)* from performing unwanted update checks.
 It automatically detects IDM’s installation path, resolves its update servers, removes any old conflicting firewall rules, and creates a new Windows Firewall rule to block those update IPs — all without affecting normal download functionality.

 ---

-## Features

-- Detects IDM automatically in `Program Files` or `Program Files (x86)`
-- Option to manually locate `IDMan.exe` if not found
-- Performs live DNS resolution of IDM’s update servers
-- Removes existing outdated or duplicate firewall rules
-- Creates a fresh outbound block rule with the current update IPs
-- Uses native Windows tools (`netsh`) for compatibility and reliability
-- Runs entirely locally — no internet dependencies

----

 ## How It Works

 1. **Detects IDM**
-   Searches common install directories for `IDMan.exe`.
+   Searches common install directories in `Program Files` or `Program Files (x86)` for `IDMan.exe`.
 If not found, prompts you to locate it manually.

 2. **Resolves Update Servers**
    Performs DNS lookups for the following domains: